alejandro-colomar/nginx/README.rst

-- The published port should be forwarded back to 30080 (this is done again in the DNS or whatever method is preferred).
+- The published port should be forwarded back to 30080 (this is done again in the load balancer or whatever method is preferred).

 - Remove the test deployment at port 31080: